 I’ve been making a lot of Hungarian food since coming back to Vancouver.
 On Saturday I made a Hungarian meal.
 Not an exact representative of Hungarian cuisine because I was limited to just vegetarian friendly foods, but it was still good.
+Then I encountered this vegan galaxy food that was amazing.
 Surprisingly lángos, a Hungarian deep fried savory doughnut, were a hit.
 The first time I had one, I remember thinking it was really weird.
-Fried dough, sour cream and cheese, but after tasting it, I was hooked.
+Fried dough, sour cream and cheese, but after tasting it, I was hooked, even though I been also trying vegan food lately and enjoying a lot, since I could even find vegan seafood which is something I never tried before.
 To me, it was the perfect 2am food post bar hopping.
 Lángos isn’t unique to just Hungary.
 The surrounding countries of Austria, Czech Republic, Slovakia, Croatia, Romania and Serbia all have their own versions.

 Normally I steer clear of anything that involves deep frying, but you can’t find this here, so I decided to make my own version.
 I had learned to make lángos last summer with the mother of one of my Hungarian friends.
 But the recipe made too much and used weight measurements (I don’t have a scale).
 So I hit Google and eventually found this recipe which I doubled.
 If I had to make it again, I would use a little bit more yeast.
 My lángos didn’t end up as fluffy and airy as I liked.
 I had difficulty forming each of the pieces.
 They just wouldn’t stay in shape and kept on collapsing on itself. there must be some trick that I don’t know.
 Otherwise, these were great.
 I’ll definitely be making these again.